chiefmikey/stale-deps/README.md

 4. **Monorepo Awareness**: Detects monorepo structures and adjusts analysis accordingly.
 This ensures that dependencies used across multiple packages in a monorepo are correctly identified and not mistakenly marked as unused.
-5. **Essential Package Protection**: Prevents removal of critical packages when in safe mode.
-This feature ensures that essential development tools and libraries are not accidentally removed.
-6. **Efficient Processing**: Leverages parallel processing for faster execution.
+5. **Efficient Processing**: Leverages parallel processing for faster execution.
    By processing files in parallel, `depsweep` can analyze large codebases more quickly and efficiently.
-7. **Memory Management**: Monitors and manages memory usage during analysis to prevent crashes.
+6. **Memory Management**: Monitors and manages memory usage during analysis to prevent crashes.
 This ensures that the tool can handle large projects without running out of memory.